bautret/Tutorials/SQL/README.md

 ORDER BY year DESC,
   name
 ```
-You can add several levels of ordering by adding other columns (for name, it will order by ascending alphabetical order).
+You can add several ordering levels by adding other columns (for name, it will be ordered by ascending alphabetical order).

-Important to have in mind the orders of execution.
+It is essential to have in mind the orders of execution.

 |ORDER | CLAUSE   |
 | -----| ---------|